pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

 ### Optimize some check

-1. We needn’t check **auto_increment_ID**, if the column of auto increment ID in upstream does not has an unique constraint in downstream.
+1. Move **auto_increment_ID** from **schema_of_shard_tables** to **table_schema**.
+    - Only check if tables exist auto increment ID;
+    - If table exist, report a warning to user and tell them the method that can resolve the PK/UK conflict;
+        1. If you set PK to AUTO_INCREMENT, you must make sure that the primary key in sharding tables is not duplicated;
+        2. If sharding tables exit duplicated PK, you can refer to [document](https://docs.pingcap.com/tidb-data-migration/stable/shard-merge-best-practices#handle-conflicts-of-auto-increment-primary-key).
 2. Dump_privilege will check different privileges according to different [consistency](https://docs.pingcap.com/tidb/stable/dumpling-overview#adjust-dumplings-data-consistency-options) and downstream on source.
     - For all consistency, we will check
         - REPLICATION CLIENT (global)